 - Limit the number of travelers per trip to reduce your carbon footprint and ask for more meetings per trip to help your travelers make the most of their time on the road

 - Limit the number of trips per month, per traveler

 - Encourage the use of e-ticketing and apps to avoid paper waste

-- Ask your travellers to pack lighter luggage to reduce their environmental impact
+- Ask your travelers to pack lighter luggage to reduce their environmental impact

 - Transport and accommodation

-- Air: Encourage travellers to book direct flights
+- Air: Encourage travelers to book direct flights

 - Hotel: Add custom locations and preferred hotels on your booking tool

-- Rail: Ask travellers to consider rail before air for short trips
+- Rail: Ask travelers to consider rail before air for short trips

 - Car rental: Encourage the use of hybrid or electric cars